How To Be An Effective Change Agent (Without Exhausting Yourself)

 You've probably worked with that person who started in opposition to a goal, then became one of the best advocates.

 Converts are some of the best change agents.
+Because once they’re bought in, they are BOUGHT IN.
 So if you think someone is truly open and willing to come along, great.

 Don't waste time on outliers.
 Trying to convert your racist uncle or an organization that refuses to acknowledge its complicity (e.g., Facebook) is not the best use of your resources.
 (Continue shutting that uncle down, btw.
 Just because he won't change doesn't mean you or anyone else has to tolerate it).